- About us

 Sarah Voiland grew up in Stafford Springs CT, one of the most rural parts of that state.
 As an environmental studies major at Vassar College, she first learned about Community Supported Agriculture when she joined the college sponsored Poughkeepsie Farm Project CSA.
 Inspired by all of the positive environmental and social change that CSA’s encourage, Sarah decided after graduating that she should become a farmer herself.
 She started a small community supported agriculture farm called Down to Earth in her home town of Stafford on the land of a family friend.
 After meeting (and dating!)
 Ryan for a couple of years, Sarah decided to transfer Down to Earth's management to other CSA members, and began working at Red Fire Farm in 2007.

-Sarah now manages personnel and communications at the farm, and you'll likely hear from her in the farm e-mails.
+Sarah now manages communications at the farm, and you'll likely hear from her in the farm e-mails.

 In 2009 Ryan and Sarah were married on the Far Away Little Hill Field, part of the Granby Farm.
+In 2012 they set up camp in the Montague farm house, and have been joined in their adventures by the small creature Walter (Wally) Voiland.
 Together they look forward to continuing the management of the farm and CSA.
-In 2012 they are setting up camp in the Montague farm house, and hopefully will start a family within the next few years.

 Core Crew :